 [Also by David Walsh: CPAC Cymptoms]

 In addition to the other disconcerting signs of national entropy, consider the humble police cruiser.

 Time was, they displayed a replication of the officers' badge or arm patch.
 Very often, it was some version of the state flag intertwined with wreaths and heraldic emblems commemorating the town's, city's or state's history or symbols.
 Latin inscriptions weren't uncommon.

 There was plenty of "diversity" in the colorful designs—enough so that, as with US soldiers of different services involved in joint maneuvers, there was a robust trade in insignia.
 The walls of many police departments, indeed, remain festooned with such memorabilia.

+I live (and grew up) just outside the US capital in Montgomery County, MD.
 For generations, cruisers here bore large, impressive door emblems that included the coat-of-arms of founder and Revolutionary War hero Richard Montgomery.